-Spending the night alone in one of the rooms in the Queen Anne Hotel would definitely make one nervous after hearing the many ghost stories told about it.
-The building used to be a finishing school for girls and it is said that the school’s headmistress, Miss Mary Lake, still remains in the hotel and manifests herself in Room 410, the Mary Lake suite.
+Spending the night alone in one of the Queen Anne Hotel rooms would definitely make one nervous after hearing the many ghost stories told about it.
+The building used to be a finishing school for girls, and it is said that the school’s headmistress, Miss Mary Lake, remains in the hotel and manifests herself in Room 410, the Mary Lake suite.

-She would gently tuck in sleeping travelers by making sure that they are covered by blankets.
+She would gently tuck in sleeping travelers by making sure that blankets cover them.
 Cold spots are often reported by guests sleeping in the room.
 She is also reported to unpack travelers’ bags.
 However, she does not confine herself in her room.
-She has also been seen wandering the hotel’s hallways, looking at herself in the mirror and sometimes playing piano in the lobby.
+She has also been seen wandering the hotel’s hallways, looking at herself in the mirror, and sometimes playing piano in the lobby.

-This boutique hotel is conveniently located near Union Square and it has gone through a lot of renovations.
-Built in 1890, the hotel started out as a boarding school for girls, Miss Mary’s School for Girls.
+This boutique hotel is conveniently located near Union Square, and it has gone through a lot of renovations.
+Built in 1890, the hotel started as a boarding school for girls, Miss Mary’s School for Girls.
 Miss Mary Lake was an educator who taught girls the art of being a lady.
 She was very popular with the student body and with the staff.
 Everyone mourned when she died just a few years after the school opened.
-Throughout the years the Queen Anne has had several owners, among them bordello owners and church caretakers.
+Throughout the years, the Queen Anne has had several owners, bordello owners, and church caretakers.
 It was once the headquarters of a secret society that has got something to do with astrology.
 Today the hotel has been lovingly restored to reflect the elegance of years gone by.
 It has become one of the finest examples of hospitality and utmost comfort

 The hotel’s quiet backdrop makes the perfect reception for meetings, weddings, and other events.
 The hotel’s wedding venue can easily accommodate 150 people and 80 people for buffet-style receptions.
-For meeting rooms, there is The Salon, The Boardroom, The Courtyard, and The Library to choose from.
+There is The Salon, The Boardroom, The Courtyard, and The Library to choose from for meeting rooms.

 - Dry cleaning